Luminous Fast Blue Optical Transients and Type Ibn/Icn SNe from Wolf-Rayet/Black Hole Mergers: Connecting LFBOTs to Type Ibn/Icn SNe and Other Related Transients

-Unlike Type Ibn/Icn SNe, LFBOTs exhibit evidence for hydrogen in their spectra, albeit at a highly depleted level.
-However, this would arise naturally if both types of events are triggered by similar merger-driven explosions, but which emerge into different CSM environments due to a range of merger delay times after the original mass-transfer phase or CE event.
-The H-rich relic circumbinary disk from this early phase provides a CSM source surrounding the explosion, but it is eventually dispersed by accretion and photoevaporative mass-loss on a timescale $\lesssim 10^{4}$ yr (Sec.~\ref{sec:CSM}) and hence H would be far less prevalent in the ejecta of mergers with sufficiently long delays.
+AT2018cow exhibited stronger evidence for hydrogen in its spectra than Type Ibn/Icn SNe, albeit at a depleted level compared to Type II or IIn SNe.
+This would arise naturally if both LFBOTs and (some) Type Ibn/Icn are triggered by similar merger-driven explosions, but which emerge into different CSM environments due to a range of merger delay times after the original mass-transfer phase or CE event.
+The H-rich relic circumbinary disk from this early phase provides a CSM source surrounding the explosion, but it is eventually dispersed by accretion and photoevaporative mass-loss on a timescale $\lesssim 10^{4}$ yr (Sec.~\ref{sec:binarydiskoutflows}) and hence H would be less prevalent surrounding mergers with sufficiently long delays.

 Another observational distinction between LFBOTS and Type Ibn/Icn SNe is that the radio and X-ray luminosities of the latter class are significantly lower, with X-ray/radio upper limits on SNe 2021csp for example at least an order of magnitude below those detected from AT2018cow \citep{Perley+22}.
 The luminous radio/mm emission from LFBOTs arises from shock interaction on large radial scales $\lesssim 10^{15}-10^{16}$ cm with CSM which in our scenario results from the outflows of a relic circumbinary disk (Sec.~\ref{sec:radio}).
-Because the disk evaporates on timescales $\lesssim 10^{4}$ yr, the lack of bright radio/mm emission in events with long merger (Type Ibn/Icn), would also be naturally expected.
+Because of the disk dispersal process, the lack of bright radio/mm emission from events with long merger (Type Ibn/Icn), would arise naturally.

 The optical emission from CSM interaction and engine reprocessing should be relatively isotropic.
 However, the X-ray emission$-$which must escape through the low-density polar region of the ejecta$-$will likely be geometrically beamed.
 Its luminosity may therefore depend sensitively on viewing angle, with polar observers observing brighter X-ray emission compared to those viewing the binary off-axis.
 A prediction of the unification scenario would therefore be the eventual discovery of luminous X-ray emission from a subset of Type Ibn/Icn supernovae.